OfficeDev/fluent-blocks/packages/react/README.md

         - `RadioGroup`
         - `ShortTextInput`
 - **Surfaces**, each of which expect to be unique in a given view
-- **Views**, the top-level components which validate props and render an entire UI in a viewport
+- **Views**, the top-level components which render an entire UI in a viewport

 Any component may also have **Exemplars**, which render the same component but with a specialized API surface optimized for a specific use-case for the pattern, e.g. `Widget` always renders a `Card` though its props are based on the more constrained scope of content for cards in a dashboard from the UI Kit.